OurWork-1.JPG

 Buena vista sechum - Increasing A community’s water supply

-EWB-RMP has begun working with the mountain community of Buena Vista Sechum, Guatemala to design and implement an improved water distribution system.
-The community’s historical water system has been unreliable and unable to meet the community’s growing needs.
-Many members of the community have to travel to the community’s school or other locations higher in the mountains to collect water.
-As a result, households face challenges having enough water to stay hydrated and care for common hygienic practices.
-The community has reported stomach illnesses and symtoms associated with dehydration.
-Buena Vista Sechum has a population of approximately 300 people.
-The project scope includes a new water storage tank, connections to a new spring source, and a redesigned distribution system within the community to support the community’s growth over the next 20 years.
+Prior to the partnership with EWB-RMP, the community’s water system had historically been unreliable and unable to meet the community’s growing needs.
+Many members of the community were traveling to the community’s school or other locations higher in the mountains to collect water.
+As a result, households faced the challenges of not having enough water to stay hydrated nor care for common hygienic practices.
+The community of 300 people had reported stomach illnesses and symptoms associated with dehydration.

 XEXUXCAP - WATER SYSTEM AUGMENTATION